Data-Driven Monitoring and Deterrence in a Changing Environment: Passive Learning

 \section{Passive Learning}

-In this section, we consider a situation in which the detection can occur without enforcement, which we call \emph{passive learning}: for instance, there is a community reporting by the victim of a crime.
-Let $w \in (0,1)$ denote the probability of such detection (upon a crime being committed).
-Assuming that the passive learning occurs independently of PM's enforcement, a crime is detected with the probability $y+w -wy$, so the rate at which PM learns $\omega =H$ is $p_t \lambda x (y +w -yw) $.
-We assume that passive learning, which occurs without any enforcement, has no effect on reducing harm.
-Thus, by choosing $y$ units of enforcement, PM with posterior belief $p_t$ mitigates the harm by the same rate as before, that is, $p_t \lambda x y $.
-As a result, PM's flow loss and threshold belief for the myopically optimal policy are unchanged.
-Therefore, passive learning affects the PM's discounted total loss only through her belief updating.
+In this section, we consider a situation in which the detection can occur without monitoring, which we call \emph{passive learning}: for instance, there is a community reporting by the victim of an infraction.
+Let $w \in (0,1)$ denote the probability of such detection (upon an infraction being committed).
+Assuming that the passive learning occurs independently of the principle's monitoring, an infraction is detected with the probability $y+w -wy$, so the rate at which the principal learns $\omega =H$ is $p_t \lambda x (y +w -yw) $.
+We assume that passive learning, which occurs without any monitoring, has no effect on reducing harm.
+Thus, by choosing $y$ units of enforcement, the principal with posterior belief $p_t$ mitigates the harm by the same rate as before, that is, $p_t \lambda x y $.
+As a result, the principal's flow loss and threshold belief for the myopically optimal policy are unchanged.
+Therefore, passive learning affects the principal's discounted total loss only through her belief updating.

 The belief updating rule \eqref{eq:drift} changes to